 “When do you find yourself feeling the most uptight and unsafe?”
 “Do you have any worries or anxieties being at home, at school, at church, at work, etc?”

 - Refer to someone who can help the individual explore their options.
 Let the person decide what they need from these options (medical, legal, therapeutic).

 - Let them know who they can turn to for support and guidance.
 If the person would rather talk to someone else, don’t be offended.

 - The victim-survivor should be fully aware of what is being done, who is being contacted, etc. at all times.
 Always include the victim in any recourse process and check-in.

-- Creatively explore ways that an individual can take agency and gain a sense of control, while balancing need to be firm about safety concerns.
+- Creatively explore ways for the individual to have agency and gain a sense of control, while balancing the need to firm about safety concerns.